BeaMorenoGarcia/SeddiTest/7. Seam Allowance/README.md

 >2. ```P2 = kI x P'```
 >3. ```P' = P2 + C```

-The operation of making an scale factor from a center, it is an homotecy and it is calculated by the matrix operation ```P' = kxP+(1-k)xC``` where;
+The operation of making an scale factor from a center, it is an homothecy and it is calculated by the matrix operation ```P' = kxP+(1-k)xC``` where;
 - P is a figure's apex
-- k is the homotecy ratio, with k>1 so the size increases.
+- k is the homothecy ratio, with k>1 so the size increases.
 - I is the identity matrix.
 >La operación de realizar un escalado respecto a un centro, se llama homotecia y se calcula mediante la operación matricial: ```P' = kxP+(1-k)xC``` donde:
 >- P es un vértice de la figura.